taylorbf/WAM/README.md

 myDelay.connect( WAM.out() )
 ```

 By default, modules are positioned on the page relative to each other, within the flow of the document.
-To place a module precisely on the page, specify x/y when creating the module. `WAM.sine(100,200)` will create a module 100 px from the left and 200 px from the top of the document.
+To place a module precisely on the page, specify x/y when creating the module.
+Example: `WAM.sine(100,200)` will create a module 100 px from the left and 200 px from the top of the document.

 #### Chaining Modules (recommended)

-Groups of modules can be created and chained using `WAM.route()`.
+Groups of modules can be both created *and* connected using `WAM.route()`.
 This way you don't need to `.connect()` every module.

 ```js
 var rack1 = WAM.route([